gavinlaking/troo/README.md

     sudo ipfw del 100
     sudo ipfw del 101

-## Contributing
+## Contribute

-1. Fork it
+1. Fork it, clone it
+2. `bundle`
+3. `rake`
-2. Create your feature branch (`git checkout -b my-new-feature`)
+4. Create your feature branch (`git checkout -b my-new-feature`)
+5. Write some tests, write some code, have some fun
-3. Commit your changes (`git commit -am 'Add some feature'`)
+6. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+8. Create new Pull Request